 Atlantic City Electric has taken essential steps to ready the local energy grid and provide customers with safe and reliable electric this winter.
 The local energy company has completed this work to prepare for colder temperatures and wintry weather – part of the $312 million the company spends each year to modernize the local energy grid, perform maintenance and inspections, and enhance existing infrastructure.

-“Each day work is being performed to further enhance reliability for customers and harden our system against severe weather,” said Gary Stockbridge, Atlantic City Electric region president.
+“Each day work is being performed to further enhance reliability for customers and harden our system against severe weather,” said Gary Stockbridge, Atlantic City Electric region president, after all the cost to fix an average ac unit isn’t cheap if it hasn’t been properly maintained for years, leaving the potential for customers having to endure the cold this winter..
 “Our preparation efforts are central to being ready to respond safely and quickly when customers need us this winter.
 It’s this seasonal preparation, as well as year-round investments in the reliability and resiliency of our system, that have helped us deliver the most reliable service in the company’s history in recent years.”